Coskon/coskmusicbot/README.md

 - And more...

 ## Recently added
+- `PLAYLIST_MAX_TIME` no longer exists, now the duration of all playlists is calculated due to a speed increase by using yt-dlp, it shouldn't take more than a few seconds for very long playlists (+1000 videos).
+- Added N° of videos and queue length into the queue, and now it also loads `QUEUE_VIDEOS_PER_PAGE` (30 by default) videos instead of the full queue at once, improving speeds for long queues.
+- New command: `reload`, reloads the values of the parameters from the PARAMETERS.txt file without having to restart the bot.
+Only admins can do this (no individual user permission for this).
+- Edited some default parameters given the current capabilities. `MAX_VIDEO_LENGTH` is now 60hs, `PLAYLIST_MAX_LIMIT` is 1000 videos, etc.
 - Queue changed, now with buttons to go to different pages, shuffle and reverse the queue.
 - New command: `reverse`, reverses the queue.
 - New command: `download [number]`, gives the link to download the current playing song (or the song specified with "number").